rifandani/catching-up-to-llm-slide/slides.md

 1. We should already have a sample data full with answers for prepared—coding challenges, math problems, real-world conversations, science questions, commonsense reasoning, translation, or supplying a task that an LLM must accomplish.
 2. We run the benchmark to evaluate model performance according to a certain metric.
-3. Once tests are done, we compute how close a model’s output resembles the expected solution or standard answer, then generates a score between 0 and 100 for particular metric.
+3. Once tests are done, we compute how close a model's output resembles the expected solution or standard answer, then generates a score between 0 and 100 for particular metric.

 <!--
 Key metrics for benchmarking include: